Visitors Center (Latter-day Saint): Washington D.C. Temple

 The Washington D.C.
 Temple Visitors' Center has interactive exhibits and a scale model of the temple.

 Church historic sites

 This is a list of all the church historic site visitors' centers.

 Other visitors' centers

 Church History Centre and Museum

 The Church History Centre and Museum was built as part of renovations during the closure of the Church College of New Zealand.

 Hyde Park Chapel

-The Hyde Park Chapel in London is a chapel that was converted into a visitors' center.
+The Hyde Park Chapel in London is a chapel bought after World War II and The Blitz destroyed parts of London.
+It is currently used as a chapel for three wards (Hyde Park 1st, Hyde Park 2nd, and the London YSA Ward), Family History Center, stake center for the London England Hyde Park Stake, and visitors' center.

 Park City Family Tree Center

 The Park City Family Tree Center was located on 531 Main St in Park City, Utah.
 It opened as an amenity for the 2002 Winter Olympics and stayed open to serve the community around the Sundance Film Festival every January.
 It had a full-sized realistic tree with computer workstations.
 The center closed in 2018.
 The church sold the property for $2.6 million in 2021.